Shepherd Center: Research

 The Virginia C. Crawford Research Institute at Shepherd Center conducts neurological and neuromuscular research.
 Shepherd Center's research activities primarily focus on spinal cord injury, brain injury, multiple sclerosis and neuromuscular disorders.

-The center works to develop, refine and evaluate new treatments, drugs, surgical techniques, diagnostic tools and various therapy interventions.
-Shepherd Center's research also works to improve the effectiveness and cost-effectiveness of clinical services, as well as document the long-term effectiveness and benefits of rehabilitation to improve patient outcomes.

 Since 1982, Shepherd Center has been designated as a Model System of Care for spinal cord injury by the U.S. Department of Education’s National Institute on Disability and Rehabilitation Research (NIDRR).
-The hospital is one of 14 Model Systems in the country.

 In 2022, the Administration for Community Living’s (ACL) National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) awarded a five-year grant to Shepherd Center.
 It recognized the rehabilitation hospital as a Traumatic Brain Injury Model System (TBIMS).
 It will officially be known as Georgia Model Brain Injury System at Shepherd Center.

 Accreditation

 Shepherd Center is accredited by The Joint Commission and the Commission on Accreditation of Rehabilitation Facilities (CARF).